 Fix Your Yard

 Always remember that one of the first things people see in your home is your yard so it’s important to keep it looking good at all times.
 Now fixing your yard doesn’t mean you have to put up a fence or add some expensive decoration.
 You can simply remove any weeds, mowing your grass every week, or add some new plants and flowers to your existing landscape areas around your home.
-These cost-effective solutions to the exterior of you home will go far to enhancing the look of your yard and the admiration of you neighbors.
+These cost-effective solutions to the exterior of your home will go far to enhance the look of your yard and the admiration of your neighbors.

 Do Some Kitchen Repairs

 Just like your bathroom, your home’s kitchen fixtures like your drawers, cabinets, and shelves are bound to be affected by wear and tear after years of use.
 One way to revive their appearance is by stripping them of their old finish and refinishing or painting them.
 You could also replace their handles with newer ones to enhance the way they look.

 Since April will likely be devoid of snow for most people across the U.S., replacing your home’s old insulation is something you may consider doing once you get your tax return.
 Having new insulation installed in your home will help keep things cool for you, especially when the summer season kicks into high gear.
 It will also help trim down your energy bills, allowing you to save more for other important items you may need in your home.